Recycling centre or shop

 - Oil filters

 Where to put it

-Light fittings Electrical appliances Cosmetics, such as nail polish and nail polish remover Residual waste Painted or preserved wood Wood waste (category B) Copper and silver polish Residual waste Empty bottles of ammonia, methylated spirits (if there is any residue left in the bottle, however, it is classified as small chemical waste) PMD Empty bottles of bleach, disinfectant (if there is any residue left in the bottle, however, it is classified as small chemical waste) Residual waste Empty aerosol containers (e.g. deodorant or hairspray) Residual waste Quick descaler
+Lightbulb sockets Electrical appliances Cosmetics, such as nail polish and nail polish remover Residual waste Painted or preserved wood Wood waste (category B) Copper and silver polish Residual waste Empty bottles of ammonia, methylated spirits (if there is any residue left in the bottle, however, it is classified as small chemical waste) Plastics, metals and drink cartons (PMD) Empty bottles of bleach, disinfectant (if there is any residue left in the bottle, however, it is classified as small chemical waste) Residual waste Empty aerosol containers (e.g. deodorant or hairspray) Residual waste Quick descaler

 Residue left in bottle: Residual waste

 In the Milieu App you will find a practical, comprehensive waste sorting guide.
 A yes/no list shows what to do with each type of waste.

 In the past, small chemical waste products bore the KCA logo (a crossed-out wheelie bin).
 This logo has been discontinued.
 You will still see it on some products, but many products without the logo are considered small chemical waste.
 To make things even more confusing, some products still bear the logo but are no longer considered small chemical waste.
 Please check the table above to learn what items we classify as small chemical waste.
 Still unsure?
 Download the Milieu App.
 It has a practical waste separation guide showing you what to do with each type of waste.